GwendolyneFreddy/butchery/README.md

 Though I am striving to make BuTcHeRy compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
 Below are the ones discovered thus far:

-- BuTcHeRY is not compatible with Revisited Battles component 'Improved Firkraag' (don't expect a crash but an impossible fight).
+- BuTcHeRY is not compatible with Revisited Battles component '<em>Improved Firkraag</em>' (don't expect a crash but an impossible fight).
-- As I use vanilla scripts, expect the fight to be harder if you install stratagems (component 'Smarter general AI').
-You should install my mod before stratagems of course.</br></br>
+- As I use vanilla scripts, expect the fight to be harder if you install stratagems ('<em>Smarter general AI<em>' component).
+You should install BuTcHeRy before stratagems of course.</br></br>

 Classical games players are also strongly recommended to download and install the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.</br></br>